Noel388/Ncu_01/README.md

 Galb1-3GlcNAcb1-3Galb1-4[Fuca1-3]GlcNAcb-Sp   0   0   0   0
 ```

-Note that the monosaccharide are obtained from Symbol Nomenclature for Glycans (SNFG) : (citation) Symbol Nomenclature for Graphical Representation of Glycans, Glycobiology 25: 1323-1324, 2015.
+Note that the monosaccharide are obtained from Symbol Nomenclature for Glycans (SNFG)

+#### Citation:

+Symbol Nomenclature for Graphical Representation of Glycans, Glycobiology 25: 1323-1324, 2015.